DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 2. Checks out the newly created branch.

-From the `gl` output we see that `HEAD` now points to `my-first-feature` indicating that this is the branch that is checked out and that there are three branches point to the same commit:
+From the `gl` output we see that `HEAD` now points to `my-first-feature` indicating that this is the branch that is now checked out.
+We also see that there are three branches point to the same `8adbc7b` commit:

 * `my-first-feature`
 * `main`
 * `origin/main`
-  * Remember this is *not* the same branch as `main`, but instead it is GitHub's independent copy of the branch
+  * Remember this is *not* the same branch as `main`, but instead it is GitHub's independent version of the branch

 We can use `git branch` to list all local branches, and `git branch -a` to list all known branches: